2019 Indian general election: Political alliances

 With the exception of 2014, no single party has won the majority of seats in the Lok Sabha since 1984, and therefore, forming alliances is the norm in Indian elections.

 There were three main national pre-poll alliances.
 They are the National Democratic Alliance (NDA) headed by the BJP, the United Progressive Alliance (UPA) headed by the INC and the Left Front of the communist leaning parties.
-Given the volatile nature of coalition politics in India, alliances may change during and after the election.

-The INC did not form alliances in states where it is in direct contest with the BJP.
-These states include Himachal Pradesh, Uttarakhand, Rajasthan, Gujarat, Madhya Pradesh, and Chhattisgarh.
+The INC did not form alliances in states where it was in direct contest with the BJP.
+These states included Himachal Pradesh, Uttarakhand, Rajasthan, Gujarat, Madhya Pradesh, and Chhattisgarh.
 It formed alliances with regional parties in Jammu and Kashmir, Bihar, Tamil Nadu, Maharashtra, Karnataka, Jharkhand, and Kerala.

-The left parties, most notably the Communist Party of India (Marxist) contested mostly on its own in its strongholds West Bengal, Tripura and Kerala, confronting both NDA and UPA.
-In Tamil Nadu, it was part of Secular Progressive Alliance led by DMK and allied with Jana Sena Party in Andhra Pradesh.
+The left parties, most notably the Communist Party of India (Marxist) contested on its own in its strongholds West Bengal, Tripura and Kerala, confronting both NDA and UPA.
+In Tamil Nadu, it was part of the Secular Progressive Alliance led by DMK while it was allied with the Jana Sena Party in Andhra Pradesh.

 In January 2019, Bahujan Samaj Party and Samajwadi Party announced a grand alliance (Mahagathbandhan) to contest 76 out of the 80 seats in Uttar Pradesh leaving two seats, namely Amethi and Rae Bareli, for INC and another two for other political parties.

 Political parties

 More than 650 parties contested in these elections.
 Most of them were small with regional appeal.
-The main parties are the Bharatiya Janata Party (BJP) and the Indian National Congress (INC).
+The main parties were the Bharatiya Janata Party (BJP), the Indian National Congress (INC) and the Communist Party of India (Marxist) (CPI(M)).
 This was the first time that BJP (437) contested more seats than Congress (421) in the Lok Sabha elections.

 Candidates

 Altogether 8,039 candidates were in the fray for 542 parliamentary constituencies, i.e., 14.8 candidates per constituency on an average, according to PRS India, an NGO.

-About 40% of the candidates fielded by Prime Minister Narendra Modi's Bharatiya Janata Party had a criminal case against them.
-Key opposition party Congress was not far behind with 39% of the candidates with criminal charges, according to Association of Democratic Reforms analysis.
+About 40% of the candidates fielded by the Bharatiya Janata Party had a criminal case against them.
+The key opposition party Indian National Congress was not far behind with 39% of the candidates having criminal charges while the proportion exceeded 50% for some political parties, according to the Association of Democratic Reforms analysis.